Post-Training Neural Network Pruning using Graph Curvature: Approach

-The overall implementation of neural Ricci curvature is based on the \texttt{GraphRicciCurvature} library~\citep{ni2019community}, which efficiently handles graph construction and curvature computations on the CPU using Python.
+The overall implementation of neural curvature is based on the \texttt{GraphRicciCurvature} library~\citep{ni2019community}, which efficiently handles graph construction and curvature computations on the CPU using Python.
 To better integrate with PyTorch and leverage GPU acceleration, which is widely used in NN training, we reimplemented parts of the library in PyTorch, enabling curvature computations directly on the GPU.
-Specifically, while the Wasserstein distance computation still needs to be performed on the CPU (effectively solving a linear program for each edge), the shortest-path calculation can be performed on the GPU, as follows.
+Specifically, while the Wasserstein distance computation still needs to be performed on the CPU (effectively solving a linear program for each edge), the shortest-path calculation can be performed on the GPU, through a dynamic programming algorithm as follows.

 Since the neural graph $G_{f_\theta}$ is directed and has a layer-by-layer structure, we can apply dynamic programming to compute the shortest-path distances required for the Wasserstein distance in the curvature calculation.
-For a neural graph $G_{f_\theta}$, we define an adjacency cost matrix of layer $l$ as a matrix $C^{(l)}$, where each entry $C^{(l)}_{ij} = w_{f_\theta}\!\left(v_{i,l-1}, v_{j,l}\right)$ is the cost associated with the edge from neuron $v_{i,l}$ to neuron $v_{j,l+1}$.
+For a neural graph $G_{f_\theta}$, we define an adjacency cost matrix of layer $l$ as a matrix $C^{(l)}$, where each entry $C^{(l)}_{ij} = w_{f_\theta}\!\left(v_{i,l-1}, v_{j,l}\right)$ is the cost associated with the edge from neuron $v_{i,l-1}$ to neuron $v_{j,l}$.

-Let $D^{(k,l)}$ denote the minimum accumulated path cost between neurons in layer $t$ and neurons in layer $l$, for any $k < l$.
-For $l = k+1$, we set $D^{(k,l)} = C^{(l)}$.
-For $l > k+1$, the distance matrix is computed via the dynamic programming recursion
+Let $D^{(k,l)}$ denote the distance matrix of minimum accumulated path cost between neurons in layer $k$ and neurons in layer $l$, for any $k < l$. $D^{(k,l)}$ is computed via dynamic programming recursion: